hedyhli/outline.nvim/README.md

   `opts` table.
   - param `opts` can be passed to `callback` without processing

-  Each symbol table in the list of symbols should these fields:
+  Each symbol table in the list of symbols should have these fields:
   - name: string
   - kind: integer
   - selectionRange: table with fields `start` and `end`, each have fields